-With the exception of residents of a few states, you now have to have health insurance.
-If you’re paying for it anyways, make sure you’re getting the most for your money.
+If you’re paying for health insurance anyways, make sure you’re getting the most for your money.
 Here are five surprising things your health insurance may cover.
 Plans and coverages vary, but it’s worth investigating to find out.

 Does Medicaid cover diapers?